almond-bongbong/react-slot-counter/README.md

 - `duration`: The duration of the animation in seconds.
 Overrides the `duration` prop.
 - `dummyCharacterCount`: The number of dummy characters to be displayed in the animation before reaching the target character.
 Overrides the `dummyCharacterCount` prop.
+- `direction`: This option determines the direction of the slot machine animation.
+The accepted values are `bottom-top` and `top-bottom`.
+The default value is `bottom-top`.
+If `bottom-top` is chosen, the animation will start from the bottom and move towards the top.
+If `top-bottom` is chosen, the animation will start from the top and move downwards.

 Example: